JKeller45/PySonic/index.md

 - Different bar placement locations
 - Variable frame rate, resolution, and length

 PySonic was created as a replacement for Sonic Candle, a similar application built in Java that was orphaned years ago.
 The purpose was to improve on some issues with Sonic Candle, like lack of support for a wide range of audio and video formats, while bringing it up to date with a faster render pipeline.
-A UI refresh is planned along with a couple other new features.

 PySonic is currently in BETA.
 This is not a stable release.
 It has been tested, but thorough stability testing is necessary and new features are still planned.
 If you encounter bugs and glitches, please open an issue on github as it would greatly help me out in testing and polishing.